XVIII

 “‘Laughed?’
 I repeated, vaguely disappointed.

 “‘Why, of course.
 I was very easily hurt when I was a child.
-I think I have outgrown it.’
+I think I

 “The soft curve of her sensitive mouth contradicted her.